 Do I have to declare TV on the Customs Declaration Form?

-Yes, the new Customs Declaration Form has an additional field to declare any flat panel television you are carrying.
-You have to mention it there and show it to the Customs Officers and pay the duty before leaving.
+Yes, the new Customs Declaration Form has an additional field to declare any flat-panel television you are carrying.
+You have to mention it there, show it to the Customs Officers, and pay the duty before leaving.

 What is the maximum size of TV that I can take to India?

-The maximum size will depend on your airline policy.
-There is no size restriction by India Government as long as you are paying the duty.
+The maximum size depends on your airline policy.
+There is no size restriction by the India Government as long as you pay duty.

 - Indian Customs Rules For Gold

 - Indian Customs Cash Limit And Rules